awsdocs/aws-cloud9-user-guide/doc_source/how-cloud9-with-iam.md

 If you turn off AWS managed temporary credentials, by default the environment cannot access any AWS services, regardless of the AWS entity who makes the request\.
 If you cannot or do not want to turn on AWS managed temporary credentials for an environment, but you still need the environment to access AWS services, consider the following alternatives:
 + Attach an instance profile to the Amazon EC2 instance that connects to the environment\.
 For instructions, see [Create and Use an Instance Profile to Manage Temporary Credentials](credentials.md#credentials-temporary)\.
 + Store your permanent AWS access credentials in the environment, for example, by setting special environment variables or by running the `aws configure` command\.
-For instructions, see [Create and Store Permanent Access Credentials in an Environment](credentials.md#credentials-permanent-create)\.
+For instructions, see [Create and store permanent access credentials in an Environment](credentials.md#credentials-permanent-create)\.

 The preceding alternatives override all permissions that are allowed \(or denied\) by AWS managed temporary credentials in an EC2 environment\.

-### Actions supported by AWS managed temporary credentials<a name="sec-auth-and-access-control-temporary-managed-credentials-supported"></a>
+### Actions supported by AWS managed temporary credentials<a name="auth-and-access-control-temporary-managed-credentials-supported"></a>

 For an AWS Cloud9 EC2 development environment, AWS managed temporary credentials allow all AWS actions for all AWS resources in the caller's AWS account, with the following restrictions:
 + For AWS Cloud9, only the following actions are allowed: